wp-plugins/nextgen-facebook/readme.txt

 Tested Up To: 4.2.2
 Stable Tag: 8.5

-Improves your shared content and social SEO / SMO on Facebook, Google+, Twitter, Pinterest, LinkedIn, etc - no matter how your site content is shared!
+Need to improve your shared content and social SEO?
+Make sure your content looks good on all social websites - no matter how that content is shared!

 == Description ==